Menu

 Welcome to Reception

 In Reception, Mrs Grice is the class teacher.
-Reception is supported by Miss Rizzo, Mrs Wang and Miss Bees.
+Reception is supported by Miss Rizzo, Mrs Liana-Stellmach and Miss Bees.

-Forest School is on a Friday afternoon fortnightly.
+Forest School is on a Monday afternoon.
 Please come to school wearing old clothing and waterproof coats plus trousers on these days.
 Children can wear their wellington boots that are already in school.
-Reception will be having Forest School on Week 1, 3 and Week 6 of this term.
+Reception will be having Forest School on Week 4 - 12.05.25 of this term due to the Bank Holiday Mondays.

 Library sessions will be every Monday afternoon - please return in bookbag every Monday so your child/children can get a new book weekly.